 Bachelor’s Degree - A first-level degree granted upon completion of a course of study in a given field and based on at least four years of college work, or the equivalent thereof.

 Business (College of) - This area includes subjects which apply to the business world including Accounting, Finance, Management, and Marketing.

 Candidate for a Degree - A status students assume when they have completed all requirements for a degree and apply for graduation.
-To apply for graduation a student fills out an application for graduation at the Admissions and Records Office, pays a fee, and returns the application to the Admissions and Records Office.
+To apply for graduation a student fills out an application for graduation at the Registrar's Office, pays a fee, and returns the application to the Registrar's Office.

 Class Schedule - The list of courses and sections offered in a given semester, including days, hours, places of meeting and names of instructors.

 College - One of five major divisions of academic areas at MSU Billings.
-They are the College of Allied Health Professions, the College of Arts and Sciences, the College of Business, the College of Education, and City College.
+They are the College of Business, the College of Education, College of Health Professions and Science, the College of Liberal Arts and Social Sciences, and City College.
 Each college is headed by a dean who reports to the Provost and Academic Vice Chancellor.

 Common Body of Knowledge (CBK) - Courses required of students in all options and majors in the College of Business.

 Core Courses - Courses required by the University, the college, or the department by all students in a degree program regardless of the option or concentration in which they may choose to major.